anng217/redditbots/datacleaningprocess.md

 ## Unbiased Model for average
+**About Unbiased Model:** A model that recognizes toxicity and minimizes this type of unintended bias with respect to mentions of identitied.

 |                           |     Oct   (Mean)    |     Nov   (Mean)    |     Difference    |     P-value     |
 |---------------------------|---------------------|---------------------|-------------------|-----------------|
 |     toxicity              | 0.239328            | 0.233624            | -0.005704         | 0.13658         |